-Foreign investment is governed through the Foreign Investment Business License (Amendment Act (2000)), which established the Registrar of Foreign Investment and details restrictions on foreign investments, mostly in certain small-scale retail and service businesses.
-However, this law is reportedly not consistently enforced, and foreign investors may enter partnership agreements with local Marshallese businesses.
+Foreign investment is governed through the Foreign Investment Business License (Amendment Act (2000), which established the Registrar of Foreign Investment and details restrictions on foreign investments, mostly in certain small-scale retail and service businesses.
+There are reports of foreign investors that have entered into business partnership agreements with local Marshallese businesses, however, due to inconsistent enforcement.
 The Ministry of Resources and Development, Trade and Investment Division, administers the law in coordination with the Office of the Attorney General.

 Land issues and disputes concerning leases are subject to customary law governing land tenure, and proceedings can take a protracted time to resolve.
 Land cannot be purchased by investors; it can only be leased through customary practices.